-Background sources are useful tools for learning quick facts, important dates and overviews of key events and individuals in history.
+Background sources are useful tools for learning quick facts, important dates and overviews of key events, issues and individuals in history.
+They are an excellent starting point for a research project.

 Try the encyclopedias linked to the Background Sources tab of this guide.
 To find more substantial entries, check the word counts shown in the result lists.
 Use the title of the encyclopedia article/entry to determine relevance.